monokee/Sekoia/README.md

 This separation of domain data and logic from ui-related code is more than just clean semantics: It ensures that the UI updates whenever the underlying data model changes - no matter who or what is responsible for the update.
 It could be the server, the user or the system.
 Any change to the data model is agnostically rendered by the UI Component.

-<b>A Composite is the building block which encapsulates these 2 pieces of code. </b>
+<b>A Composite is the building block which encapsulates these 2 pieces of code:</b>
 ```javascript
 const MyComposite = Cue({
   state: 'AppData',